We Analyzed the Future Direction of STAAR Surgical Company (STAA), Here is What We Found

 Sponsored

-The average price from analysts is $119.00, which is -$3.0 below the current price.
+The average price from analysts is $138.00, which is $7.49 above the current price.
 STAA currently public float of 45.57M and currently shorts hold a 5.09% ratio of that float.
-Today, the average trading volume of STAA was 559.02K shares.
+Today, the average trading volume of STAA was 579.25K shares.

 STAA’s Market Performance

-STAA stocks went down by -10.38% for the week, with a monthly jump of 14.47% and a quarterly performance of 11.33%, while its annual performance rate touched 234.71%.
-The volatility ratio for the week stands at 5.47% while the volatility levels for the past 30 days are set at 4.46% for STAAR Surgical Company.
-The simple moving average for the period of the last 20 days is -2.07% for STAA stocks with a simple moving average of 49.69% for the last 200 days.
+STAA stocks went down by -19.74% for the week, with a monthly drop of -3.83% and a quarterly performance of -9.27%, while its annual performance rate touched 193.29%.
+The volatility ratio for the week stands at 12.02% while the volatility levels for the past 30 days are set at 5.75% for STAAR Surgical Company.
+The simple moving average for the period of the last 20 days is -12.71% for STAA stocks with a simple moving average of 34.43% for the last 200 days.

 Analysts’ Opinion of STAA